Beyond choice: Social realities shaping pregnancy decisions and family planning agency among Black women in the south

 Introduction:

-Black women is growing, few studies have applied a reproductive justice framework to their analyses, and few have assessed the role social realities play on reproductive decision-making.
+While data on the factors associated with the sexual and reproductive health of Black women is growing, few studies have applied a reproductive justice framework to their analyses, and few have assessed the role social realities play on reproductive decision-making.

 Methods: